Totally awesome videos

 Peanuts and peanut butter contain high quality plant protein.
 When comparing peanuts to similar foods, peanuts have more protein than any other legume or nut.
 This is especially important for children, vegetarians and people eating more meatless meals.

-One ounce, or one small handful of peanuts contains 2 big grams of fiber.
+One ounce, or one small handful, of peanuts contains two grams of fiber.
 This is 9% of the fiber you need each day!

-One ounce of peanuts provide 16% of your daily need of vitamin E. Vitamin E has been shown to act as an antioxidant which may reduce the risk of coronary heart disease.
+One ounce of peanuts provides 16% of your daily need of vitamin E. Vitamin E has been shown to act as an antioxidant, which may reduce the risk of coronary heart disease.

 B vitamins such as folate can help prevent birth defects.
 They also reduce amounts of homocysteine in the blood that may be a risk for heart disease.
 Peanuts are a good source of folate.

-The following similar information comes from the coconut connections web site on a page entitled, Saturated Fat ~ A Vital Ingredient for a Healthy Body:
+The following similar information comes from the wikipedia website on a page entitled, Medium-chain triglycerides:

 Apart from coconut oil, the only other source of lauric acid found in such high concentrations is in mother's milk.
 Tropical oils and mother's milk are by far the richest food sources of medium chain fatty acids available.
 The closest other source of these vital building blocks for our immune system would be milk fat and butter, comprising around 3% of its content.
 Any other vegetable oil is completely deficient in these medium chain fatty acids.